 Categories of applicants

-The College of Dentistry admits minimum of 3 students to the program each year.
+The College of Dentistry admits up to 5 students to the program each year.
 Applicants must be graduates of a dental degree program at a foreign institution which is not recognized by the Commission on Dental Accreditation of Canada.
 Applicants must be citizens of Canada or have permanent residency status (landed immigrant) on the date of application.
 A minimum of one space is reserved for residents of the province of Saskatchewan, the remaining spaces are available to Canadian citizens or landed immigrants.

 All applicants must be Canadian citizens or landed immigrants at the time of application.